ifeelgoods/simple_acl/README.md

 (other values will have same effect than a `FalseClass`)

 You can also use lambda to write advanced assertion.
-The two parameters `current_role` and `values` are passed to the lambda, you can use these for your assertion.
+You can use the variable `values` to the lambda.

 Example: